cb-geo/hpc-doc/files/linux.md

 * Follow the steps listed in [off-site HPS access using the University VPN service](../access/offsite.md)

 * With VPN access the command line interface can be used as standard.

+* Or follow these steps
+  a.
+On your local machine type: `ssh -L 2222:login.hpc.cam.ac.uk:22 ab123@gate.eng.cam.ac.uk`
+  b.
+While that is running, on a different terminal type: scp -P 2222 -r ./file-or-directory-to-send ab123@localhost:/scratch/ab123/